-The Texas Tech University Health Sciences Center Continuing Nursing Education Program is accredited by the Western Regional Accrediting Committee of the American Nurses' Association as a provider for continuing education in nursing.
+In July 1980 the Texas Tech University Health Sciences Center Continuing Nursing Education Program was accredited by the Western Regional Accrediting Committee of the American Nurses' Association as a provider for continuing education in nursing.
+That accredition, now offered through the American Nurses Credentialing Center, remains in effect.

-In November, 1982, the baccalaureate program received full accreditation from the Board of Nurse Examiners of the State of Texas.

-In December, 1983, the National League for Nursing granted initial accreditation, which was retroactive prior to the first graduation in June, 1983.
+In November, 1982, the baccalaureate program received full accreditation from the Board of Nurse Examiners of the State of Texas and in December, 1983, the National League for Nursing granted initial accreditation, which was retroactive prior to the first graduation in June, 1983.
+Continued accreditation was granted in March 1992.
 Thus, the baccalaureate program maintains the two professional accreditation statuses.
+The Master of Science program received initial accreditation in March, 1992.